apike/allenpike.com/me/index.markdown

 **Current Projects**

-* [Forestwalk](https://forestwalk.ai/): I’ve just co-founded a very early-stage startup building tools for software teams.
+* [Forestwalk](https://forestwalk.ai/): I’ve just co-founded an early-stage startup building tools for software teams.
 * [Steamclock](https://steamclock.com/): A product studio that makes very nice apps.
 * [It Shipped That Way](https://www.itshipped.fm/), a podcast where I interview product and tech leaders.
 * [Public Speaking and Appearances](/speaking/): I like to share what I’ve learned.